MahfuzurAli/Pokedex/README.md

 - Displays a list of Pokémon with their names, IDs, types, and forms.
 - Displays Pokémon sprites, HOME, and official artwork from the PokeAPI.
 - Info panel with tabbed browsing and placement customization.
-- Toggle and view regional, mega, and alternate forms (including Origin forms).
+- Toggle and view regional, mega, and alternate forms.
 - Shiny toggle for all supported artwork styles.
 - Search, sort, and filter Pokémon.
 - Dark mode support.